 You can also sign up for Weekly Don't Walk By, happening every Thursday night.

 - Volunteers are divided into two volunteer areas: Street & Subway Engagement teams, and Hospitality volunteers.

 - Each week of outreach, DWB covers a specific section of Manhattan – Downtown, Uptown, Westside, Eastside – and the overall area is broken into subzones of about a 10×10 block radius.

-- On the day of the outreach, and after a short training and soup, the Street and Subway Engagement teams are sent out to their designated subzones to find men and women experiencing homeless or who need help.
+- On the day of the outreach, and after a short training, the Street and Subway Engagement teams are sent out to their designated subzones to find men and women experiencing homeless or who need help.

 - When a potential guest is met, the team explains the outreach and invites the person back to the anchor church.

-- If the person wants to be transported, your team will contact transportation who will arrange to take the person to the anchor church.
+- If the person wants to be transported, the engagement team will contact transportation who will arrange to take the person to the anchor church.

-- At the anchor church, the hospitality room volunteers are ready to serve the guest with a smile, food, clothing, medical treatment, resource assessments, and more.
+- At the anchor church, the hospitality room volunteers are ready to serve the guest with a smile, food, clothing, medical treatment, legal aid, and more.

 3. What is the day-of schedule of the outreach?

 - 1:30pm – Volunteers arrive for check-in and team assignments